Avoid Lost Luggage with Apple AirTags

 Can AirTags actually help if your luggage goes missing?

-The key benefit of using AirTags is that you’ll have a reasonably good chance of knowing where your luggage is (assuming it’s within range of another Apple device with Bluetooth switched on).
-That way, you’re not completely relying on an airline which may or may not have any idea.
+The key benefit of using AirTags is that you’ll at least have a reasonably good chance of knowing where your luggage actually is (assuming it’s within range of another Apple device with Bluetooth switched on).
+That way, you’re not completely relying on an airline that may or may not have any idea.

 If the airline has truly lost your bag, and doesn’t know where it is, you could use this information to help them locate it.
 Although, this of course relies on the airline actually caring enough to use this information to try to help you!